RafikaMomin22/customer_churn/README.md

 # Overview

+Note: This is a SIMPLIFIED VERSION in regards to proprietary projects.

 This project implements a machine learning solution to predict customer churn probability using Random Forest classification.
 The system analyzes customer transaction behavior to identify at-risk customers, enabling targeted retention strategies that resulted in a more focused and efficient loyalty program in production.

 Key Business Impact: